Oka Criminal Prema Katha

 Oka Criminal Prema Katha is a 2014 Telugu crime fiction film written & directed by P. Sunil Kumar Reddy and produced by Ravindra Babu Yakkali on Sravya Films banner.
-It features Manoj Nandam, Priyanka Pallavi & Satyanand in main roles.
-The film released on 18 July 2014.
+It features Manoj Nandam, Priyanka Pallavi in the main roles.

 Plot

 Sreenu (Manoj Nandam) is a young man, who works in a small video library in his village.
-One fine day, he falls for Bindu(Priyanka Pallavi) and reveals his love for her.
-After some days of wooing him, even Bindu accepts his love.
-Twist in the tale arises when Bindu’s family leaves their village and goes to Vizag, to live with her uncle (Satyanand).
-A depressed Sreenu follows Bindu to Vizag, and finds out her address.
+One fine day, he falls for Bindu (Priyanka Pallavi) and reveals his love for her.
+After some days of wooing him, eventually Bindu accepts his love.
+Twist in the tale arises when Bindu's family leaves their village and goes to Vizag to live with her uncle (Satyanand).
+A depressed Sreenu follows Bindu to Vizag and finds out her address.
 He starts working as a canteen boy in the same college where she studies.
-Sreenu gets an even bigger shock, as Bindu starts ignoring him in college.
+Sreenu gets an even bigger shock as Bindu starts ignoring him in college.
 Depressed, he tries to commit suicide and knowing this, Bindu again comes close to him and asks him to murder a person for her.
 The rest of the story is whether Sreenu murdered him and why Bindu wanted that person to be murdered.